That’s the title of an yet unreleased book by Ben Shapiro. An excerpt from the book concludes:

 The problem with invoking the civil RICO statute is that in a civil RICO action, the one bringing the suit must be individually harmed by the criminal enterprise.
 A RICO lawsuit must pass the same hurdle as any federal lawsuit in proving individualized and specific harm, not a general grievance common to everyone.

-So while the book may sell some copies, and may spur a host of crank lawsuits, I don’t think it will succeed in removing the President (something a court can’t do in the first place).
+So while the book may sell some copies, and may spur a host of crackpot lawsuits, I don’t think it will succeed in removing the President (something a court can’t do in the first place).